-Academic Plan: Academic Plans may be used for students who appeal their Financial Aid Suspension and it is not mathematically possible for them to meet SAP standards within one semester.
-Academic Plans are individualized based on the student's Advisor.
-If a student is granted an appeal based on an Academic Plan, they will be eligible on a semester-by-semester basis.
-Students are required to submit an Academic Plan and

-Program of Study signed by their advisor before financial aid can disburse funds for the semester.
-Students must follow their Academic Plan exactly in order to continue to receive federal aid.
-If an Academic Plan is not followed, their financial aid status will be placed back on Financial Aid Suspension.
-Once a student is again meeting the minimum SAP standards, their Academic Plan will be removed.
-The first semester of a student's academic plan would be considered financial aid probation.
+Academic Plan: Academic plans may be used for students who appeal their financial aid suspension and it is not mathematically possible for them to meet SAP standards within one semester.
+Academic plans are individualized based on the student's advisor.
+If a student is granted an appeal based on an academic plan, they will be eligible on a semester-by-semester basis.
+Students are required to submit an academic plan and program of study signed by their advisor before financial aid can disburse funds for the semester.
+Students must follow their academic plan exactly in order to continue to receive federal aid.
+If an academic plan is not followed, their financial aid status will be placed back on financial aid suspension.
+Once a student is again meeting the minimum SAP standards, their academic plan will be removed.
+A student is considered to be on financial aid probation while fulfilling the requirements on an academic plan.

 Readmitted Students: If a student is placed on financial aid warning or suspension status and does not return the following semester, they will be given the same status if they return at a later date.
-When a student withdraws or is dismissed from Delta State and is later readmitted, the semester in which they withdrew or were dismissed is included when the student's satisfactory academic progress status is evaluated.
+When a student withdraws or is dismissed from Delta State and is later readmitted, the semester in which they withdrew or were dismissed is included when the student's SAP status is evaluated.